VoIPGRID/VoIPGRID-zapier/README.md

 You will need to do a version bump in `package.json` So find the line which says: `"version":` and update the patch level by one.

+### Testing a new version
+You can run `PLATFORM_URL='https://partner.voipgrid.com' zapier test` to test a new version before pushing it.

+### Building and uploading a new version
+To build and push a new version run:
+`PLATFORM_URL='https://partner.voipgrid.com' zapier push`

 ### Promote your new version.
 You now have made a new version.
 Let's go and push that to Zapier `zapier promote <new-version>`